PawelRozniecki/EnhanceIt/src/README.md

 ## HOW TO
-Download or git clone this repository and navigate to the project folder In order to run video enhancement run **App.py**
+- Download or git clone this repository and navigate to the project folder.
+- In order to run video enhancement run **App.py**
 It takes 3 arguments:

 -  --path: path to a video you want to enhance